Actyx/Actyx/web/developer.actyx.com/docs/os/api/node-settings-schema.md

 ```

 :::caution ActyxOS on Android only supports MultiAddrs for bootstrapNode
 ActyxOS on Android is currently not able to resolve DNS names inside MultiAddrs and thus only supports ip4 MultiAddrs.
-For example, if you want to connect to the public ActyxOS Bootstrap Node, you have to use set the value
+For example, if you want to connect to the public ActyxOS Bootstrap Node, you have to set the value
 - /ip4/3.125.108.42/tcp/4001/ipfs/QmUD1mA3Y8qSQB34HmgSNcxDss72UHW2kzQy7RdVstN2hH

 instead of